quixio/quix-streams-dotnet/docs/publish.md

 ### Stream name

-When using Quix Platform, the stream name is the display name of your stream in the platform.
-If you specify one, Quix Platform uses it instead of the Stream ID to represent your stream inside the platform.
+When using Quix Cloud, the stream name is the display name of your stream in the platform.
+If you specify one, Quix Cloud uses it instead of the Stream ID to represent your stream inside the platform.
 For example, the following name:

 ``` csharp
 stream.Properties.Name = "Hello World my first stream";